mjurksa/packetloss/README.md

 mv html/index.php /var/www/html/packetloss/
 ```

-You need to change the directory for the config in the php script if you have a different location for the script than /opt/packetloss/config.ini
+You need to change the directory for the config in the php and python script if you have a different location for the scripts than /opt/packetloss/[scripts]

 Database.
 Create Tables as following or use dump script below.
 ```